-- Enter the coordinates of the setting-out point. - When [READ] is pressed, registered coordinates can be recalled and used as setting-out coordinates. - "12.1 Entering Instrument Station Data PROCEDURE Reading in Registered Coordinate Data" - When [AS-O] is pressed, input coordinates are calculated and displayed in "H dist" and "H ang" - Press [OK] to set the setting-out data - Rotate the top of the instrument until "dHA" is 0° and place the target on the sight line. - Press [OBS] to begin setting-out measurement.
-The target and the distance of the

-The target and the distance of the point to be set out is displayed (S- $O\Delta$ H).
+- When [READ] is pressed, registered coordinates can be recalled and used.
+Distance and angle are calculated using the coordinate value. - "12.1 Entering Instrument Station Data PROCEDURE Reading in Registered Coordinate Data" - Press [EDIT] and set the following items. - Sdist/Hdist/Vdist: distance from the instrument station to the position to be set out. - (2) H ang: included angle between the direction of the reference and the point to be set out - Pressing [COORD] in the second page allows you to enter the coordinates of the point to be set out. - 7.
+Press [OK] to set the input values. - Rotate the top of the instrument until "dHA" is 0° and place the target on the sight line. - Press [OBS] to start distance measurement.
+The target and the distance of the point to be set out is displayed (S-O H)